nickalai/Elixir/Blog-2.md

 ## Continuing forward with Elixir, we begin with the most basic yet crucial step: printing to the console.

 As Elixir/Erlang is a very niche programming language, most text editors will not have support for it automatically.
 Thus, extra packages must be downloaded.
-Sublime already has support for Elixir, while Atom requires a package download.
+Sublime already has support for Elixir (but if you want code completion, syntax highlighting, errors and warnings additional packages need to be downloaded), while Atom requires a package download.
 This can be done by navigating to Packages -> Settings View -> Install Packages/Themes, then searching for Elixir and Erlang.

 1. The most simple script we can write is the one and only "Hello World!" script.
 To do so, create a new file: HelloWorld.exs.
 The .exs extension means that the file is an Elixir **script**.